World imports

 get-insecure-random-u64: func

-Return an insecure pseudo-random u64
+Return an insecure pseudo-random u64 value.

 This function returns the same type of pseudo-random data as

-, represented as a u64
+get-insecure-random-bytes, represented as a u64.

 Return values